cris7ian/cris7ian.github.io/README.md

 ### Writing

-I am a published author of short stories and I’m currently writing an action novel and a steampunk oddisey.
+I am a published author of short stories and I’m currently writing a fantasy novel and a working on a screenplay about some other cool stuff.

 You can buy my book [Bajo la Sombra de los Elefantes in Amazon](https://www.amazon.es/Bajo-Sombra-Elefantes-Cristian-Caroli/dp/1511523093).